MoveOnOrg/redash-to-google-sheets/README.md

 # Redash to Google Sheets

+THIS CODE IS OUT OF DATE AND POORLY MAINTAINED.
+It also has a complex setup and requires configuration in a lot of different places.

+Please use the python-based redash-uploader (https://github.com/MoveOnOrg/redash-uploader)

 This Node.js script fetches Redash query results and inserts them into a specified Google Sheet via API.

 [Google Sheets Node.js API Reference](https://developers.google.com/sheets/api/quickstart/nodejs)